What is a Contingency Fee?

 • Cons: These fees might be higher than what a lawyer would charge under a different fee arrangement.

-State Laws Related to Contingency Fees
+State Laws Related to Contingency Fees in the United States

 Yes, various states have specific laws and regulations in place to govern contingency fee agreements in order to protect clients.
 Rules may differ from state to state, and it’s essential to be aware of these legal provisions.

 • Texas: The State Bar of Texas requires that contingency fee agreements be clearly communicated and recorded in writing.
-The agreement must clearly detail the method by which the fee is to be determined, including the percentage or percentages that shall accrue to the lawyer in the event of settlement, trial or appeal.
+The agreement must clearly detail the method by which the fee is to be determined, including the percentage or percentages that shall accrue to the lawyer in the event of settlement, trial, or appeal.
 Furthermore, litigation expenses to be deducted from the recovery, and whether such expenses are to be deducted before or after the contingent fee is calculated should be specified in the agreement.
 The agreement must also specify whether the client will be responsible for any costs in the event no recovery is obtained (Texas Disciplinary Rules of Professional Conduct, Rule 1.04).

 • California: The State Bar of California mandates attorneys to put contingency fee agreements in writing, clearly describing the manner in which the fee will be calculated, other expenses for which the client could be held responsible, and how these costs will be deducted (California Rules of Professional Conduct, Rule 1.5).